Well-being activities to practice during confinement.

 Bonus: You can use your fresh herbs in your healthy dishes that you learn to cook.

-Because yes, the kitchen is the main new occupation of the confined.
-Learning new recipes can only be beneficial for you, as much for you as for your children!
-We will come back to you later for a special article on all our techniques to integrate good nutrition into the lives of our children…
+Because yes, cooking is the main new occupation for those confined.
+Learning new recipes can only be beneficial, both for you and for your children!
+We will come back to you later for a special article on all our techniques for integrating good nutrition into the lives of our children…

 See you soon !